sw82/divelog/README.md

 The installer will check your server's compatibility, create necessary directories, help you set up your database connection, and initialize the database with the required tables and sample data.

+### Existing Installation Detection

+The installer now includes smart detection for existing installations:
+- Automatically detects if Divelog is already installed on the server
+- Provides clear warnings when existing components are found
+- Offers options to either continue with the existing installation or start fresh
+- Creates automatic backups before overwriting existing database tables
+- Includes a force mode option to bypass checks when needed

 ### Security Features

 The installer includes security features: